cs50/cs50.readthedocs.io/zoom.md

 Hide Non-Video participants
 </strong>
 <p>
-Uncheck this box so that you know who's in the class.
+Uncheck this box in Zoom so that you know who's in the class.
 </p>
 </li>